Redeemer (2014 film)

-Redeemer is a 2014 Chilean martial arts vigilante film directed by Ernesto Díaz Espinoza and co-written with Guillermo Prieto, Sanz Andrea and Gina Aguad.
+Redeemer is a 2014 Chilean martial arts vigilante action film directed by Ernesto Díaz Espinoza and co-written with Guillermo Prieto, Sanz Andrea and Gina Aguad.
 The film stars Marko Zaror and Noah Segan.
 Zaror plays a former hit man who seeks redemption through killing the drug gangs he once served.
 It premiered in September 2014 at Fantastic Fest.

 Plot

 Former hit man Nicky Pardo regularly plays Russian roulette with a stylized pistol.
 Flashbacks reveal that, during a confrontation, he accidentally killed the son of a rival hit man known as the Scorpion.
 In revenge, the Scorpion tortures both Pardo and his pregnant wife, forces Pardo to kill his wife to end her suffering, and leaves Pardo for dead in a desert.
 The Scorpion leaves behind his stylized pistol as a way to escape dehydration.
 Pardo pulls the trigger three times but survives.
 In the present, he targets the former drug gangs that he once served, giving them an ultimatum to either repent or die.
 As a result, he becomes known as the Redeemer.
 When the Scorpion discovered Pardo is still alive, he chases after him.

 Pardo comes upon a villager, Agustin, menaced by thugs.
 After killing his attackers, they hide from the gang's retaliation in the house of Agustin's friend Antonia.
 Agustin explains that he found a bag full of money and took it to a local church to donate.
 Pardo offers to trade the money back to the gang in return if they leave the town.
 Though they refuse to leave, they agree to bargain once the money is recovered.
 When they realize that Pardo is the Redeemer, they keep him under heavy guard while several men fetch the money.
 They fail to find the money, and Pardo kills all the men in the room before they can shoot him.
 The gang's boss, an American named Steve Bradock, dismisses his henchmen's fears and orders them to kill Pardo.